Meet Our Worship Team

 Susan has been a member of PC(USA) for her entire life.
 She was a member for 25 years at the First Presbyterian Church of Plymouth, and is currently attending the First Presbyterian Church of Howell.
 Over the years, Susan has been involved in many aspects of church life, including serving as an Elder and participating in music ministry, ministry support, mission trips, and Christian education programs.

 Susan lives in South Lyon with her husband Todd.
-They have two adult children, Breana, who lives at home while attending grad school at CMU, and Mathew, who lives in Wixom, along with two dogs, Josey and Flynn.
+They have two adult children, Breana, who lives at home while attending grad school at CMU, and Mathew, who lives in Wixom.
 Susan enjoys doing cross stitch, reading and all things Disney.

 Tom became an RGPC Staff Member in January 2023 after retiring from a successful career in the beverage industry, including 38 years as a Service Technician for Coca-Cola.